CarlosMQV/PDSI-EMG/Practicas/README.md

 # Prácticas
-In this folder we save the theorical lectures from our university.
+In this folder we save some homeworks from our university.